rspec/rspec-metagem/README.markdown

 Be sure to require the implementation file in the spec:

     # in spec/calculator_spec.rb
-    # - Rspec adds ./lib to the $LOAD_PATH, so you can
+    # - RSpec adds ./lib to the $LOAD_PATH, so you can
     #   just require "calculator" directly
     require "calculator"